Dodecane/ZILCraft/README.md

 # ZILCraft
-Looking for the download link? [**Click here**](https://github.com/Dodecane/ZILCraft/releases/download/v0.0.10/ZILCraft-0.0.10.jar) Supported Minecraft versions: 1.16.3+
+Looking for the download link? [**Click here**](https://github.com/Dodecane/ZILCraft/releases/download/v0.0.10/ZILCraft-0.0.10.jar) Supported Spigot versions: v1.16.3+

 ZILCraft is a plugin which adds Zilliqa wallets to your Spigot Server.<br>
 Players can create their own Zilliqa wallets and send tokens to each other within the game.
 They can even do so without needing to know the recipient's address.<br>

+## Demo video
-## See it in action
+See ZILCraft in action<br>
-Demo Video
 [![Watch the video](https://img.youtube.com/vi/jA_NHfMYGJo/maxresdefault.jpg)](https://youtu.be/jA_NHfMYGJo)

-Demo server [Coming soon]
+## Demo server
+Try out ZILCraft yourself<br>
+Server IP: 18.140.217.25<br>
+Supported Minecraft versions: Minecraft Java Edition v1.16.4 and Minecraft Bedrock Edition v1.16.x

 ## How to install